Turtle Survival Center Internship Program - Cross, South Carolina

 This is a volunteer internship position.
 Successful applicants will pay their own travel expenses to and from the Turtle Survival Center and a program fee of $500.00 per month.
 This program fee covers on-site housing while at the TSC.
 Applicants are encouraged to pursue funding and/or academic credit with their host institution for participating in this internship.
 If there are any special requirements for an applicant to receive academic credit for an internship, please let us know in your application so we may determine if the TSA can accommodate any requests.

-Please email a letter of interest and CV or resume to Clint Doak (email@example.com), and include a date range of availability.
+Please email a letter of interest and CV or resume, with references, to the TSA’s Assistant Curator, Clinton Doak (email@example.com), and include a date range of availability

 "The experience I had at the TSC this past summer was unforgettable for a multitude of reasons.
 One of which was the chance to work behind the scenes of the front line to prevent chelonian extinctions.
 A lot of work and dedication goes into maintaining assurance colonies, a term I wasn't very familiar with until my internship.
 This was incredibly valuable to me as an undergraduate student in Wildlife Science.
 I also was introduced to many species not native to the United States, which increased my repertoire of knowledge.
 I got a lot of tactile work experience that I wouldn't have gotten anywhere else.
 The internship really provided me with a better idea of the path I want to take after grad school, and I personally think it might be the best thing a student interested in turtles can partake in.”